Accessibility statement for e:Vision

 PDFs and other documents

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 Some of the University of Wolverhampton e:Vision instances may contain such content.
-If you are having problems accessing this information, please consider visiting AbilityNet where you can find useful advice on making your device more easy to use.
+If you are having problems accessing this information, please consider visiting AbilityNet where you can find useful advice on making your device easier to use.
 Please contact itsupport@wlv.ac.uk if you are unable to access this information.

 Third party content